T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Experiments

 \subsection{Main Results}

 We conduct comprehensive experiments on four state-of-the-art T2V diffusion models, including ModelScope, CogVideoX, Open-Sora, and HunyuanVideo.
+Table~\ref{tab:attackers_victims} reports the performance of our proposed methods (T2VAttack-S, T2VAttack-I, and \mbox{T2VAttack-I++}) alongside the adapted QueryFreeAdv~\cite{zhuang2023pilot} under both semantic and temporal objectives.
+Since no existing adversarial framework directly targets T2V generation, we adapt QueryFreeAdv to target the specific text encoder employed by each victim model (\ie, CLIP for ModelScope, T5 for CogVideoX and Open-Sora, and Llama for HunyuanVideo) using its official five-character perturbation protocol.
+Notably, the fragmentation of these random characters during subword tokenization substantially degrades token-level formal similarity.
+We report the strongest results across its three optimization variants (greedy search, genetic algorithm, and PGD~\cite{madry2018towards}), with complete configurations detailed in Appendix~B.

-Table~\ref{tab:attackers_victims} summarizes the performance comparison across two attack objectives (Semantic Attack and Temporal Attack) and two attack approaches (T2VAttack-S and T2VAttack-I).
-Several key observations emerge from the results: First, both semantic and temporal attacks are particularly effective in disrupting all four T2V models.
-Second, CogVideoX and Open-Sora models are more sensitive to semantic attacks.
-Specifically, T2VAttack-S reduces the semantic score of the CogVideoX model by 34.0\%, while T2VAttack-I decreases the semantic score of Open-Sora by 37.6\%.
-Conversely, ModelScope and Open-Sora models are more sensitive to temporal attacks, with T2VAttack-I reducing the temporal dynamics score of ModelScope and Open-Sora by 92.5\% and 91.9\%, respectively.
-Third, HunyuanVideo demonstrates notably stronger robustness across different attack types.
-We attribute this robustness to its integrated prompt rewrite mechanism \cite{sun2024hunyuan}.
-Fourth, T2VAttack-I is generally more advantageous than T2VAttack-S in temporal attacks.
-However, the rewrite mechanism \cite{sun2024hunyuan} in HunyuanVideo effectively defends against this insertion strategy.
-While \mbox{T2VAttack-I++} further enhances visual deception, it introduces a trade-off by slightly compromising overall performance.
+Several key observations emerge from these evaluations.
+Both semantic and temporal attacks effectively disrupt all four T2V models.
+The models exhibit distinct vulnerability patterns: CogVideoX and Open-Sora show higher sensitivity to semantic attacks, ModelScope and Open-Sora are more vulnerable to temporal attacks, whereas HunyuanVideo demonstrates notably stronger robustness across all attack types.
+Specifically, T2VAttack-S reduces the semantic score of CogVideoX by 27.1 points (34.0\% drop), while T2VAttack-I decreases that of Open-Sora by 30.1 points (37.6\% drop).
+Temporally, T2VAttack-I drives the dynamics scores of ModelScope and Open-Sora down to near-zero (3.4 and 5.5, corresponding to 92.5\% and 91.9\% reductions), almost completely suppressing their motion.
+While T2VAttack-I generally outperforms T2VAttack-S under the temporal objective, HunyuanVideo's prompt rewrite mechanism~\cite{sun2024hunyuan} effectively neutralizes this insertion strategy.
+Although T2VAttack-I++ restores visual stealthiness, it introduces a trade-off by marginally compromising attack efficacy.

+In stark contrast, the adapted QueryFreeAdv~\cite{zhuang2023pilot} exerts negligible impact on T2V generation.
+The strongest variant reduces the semantic score by at most 3.3 points.
+Temporally, it fails to suppress motion and even inadvertently increases the dynamic degree of videos generated by Open-Sora and HunyuanVideo.
+This inefficiency stems from a fundamental decoupling between the text-encoder space and video-level semantics.
+Although QueryFreeAdv successfully induces significant text-embedding displacements, these geometric shifts exhibit a near-zero rank correlation with the actual drop in video-text consistency (please refer to Appendix~B for further implementation details and analysis).
+This inherent feature decoupling precisely explains the failure of T2I attacks and validates the necessity of the video-level optimization objectives adopted in T2VAttack.